Advancing peer review at BMC

 Re-review opt out

 BMC Biology offers a solution for authors to avoid multiple rounds of re-review, by allowing authors to decide whether their manuscript should be seen again by reviewers after revision or for the Editors to make the final editorial decision.
-The rationale for this editorial policy is given here and for further information on how the initiative is progressing see here.
+This peer-review policy is explained in more detail here and for further information on how the initiative is progressing see here.

 Automated peer review